 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-AGCO's Valuation (21) in the Trucks Or Construction Or Farm Machinery industry is in the same range as DE (27).
-This means that AGCO’s stock grew similarly to DE’s over the last 12 months.
+AGCO's Valuation (20) in the Trucks Or Construction Or Farm Machinery industry is somewhat better than the same rating for DE (56).
+This means that AGCO’s stock grew somewhat faster than DE’s over the last 12 months.

 | AGCO | DE | |